Earth Notes: Domestic Dynamic Demand Ideas and the Nesta ChallengeUpdated 2022-10-02 19:14 GMT.

 Thanks to AW for helping me bat this idea about in email!

-2014/11/03: why not have your ADSL or cable modem take itself off the grid at peak times (or when grid frequency drops)?
+Why not have your ADSL or cable modem take itself off the grid at peak times (or when grid frequency drops)?
 Typically a small always-on load, a modest internal battery would give them the option of coming off the grid for a little while at peak time, and surviving brief mains drop-outs too.
 The device clearly has easy connectivity to monitor when the grid needs extra help, and even to warn other devices in the home over the home/office network.
 20 million UK home routers at ~10W each would be 200MW of virtual power station.
-There might be ~30p (£0.30) of annual income per device from National Grid via demand-side aggregators to cover typically 6--7h of frequency response (FCDM) per year for a maximum of 30 minutes at a time, so a device good for three or more years might have £1 to cover a ~5Wh rechargeable battery, and/or might be able to go into a slightly power-reduced mode to reduce demand.
+There might be ~30p (£0.30) income per device per year from National Grid via demand-side aggregators to cover typically 6--7h of frequency response (FCDM) per year for a maximum of 30 minutes at a time, so a device good for three or more years might have £1 to cover a ~5Wh rechargeable battery, and/or might be able to go into a slightly power-reduced mode to reduce demand.
 Alternatively just being able to cut power demand by 10% might be worth a few pence per year at current prices.
 Retail NiMH is ~£1/Wh.

 *By fun I mean being kind to the electricity grid.

-2014/11/14: a thought experiment.
+A thought experiment.
 Suppose that you have a decently-sized grid-tied battery "behind the meter", eg of the form used to improve "self-consumption" of microgeneration and to reduce local flow peaks; what algorithms might you apply to maximise savings on imported electricity and to be as kind as possible to the grid?

 At a first pass something like this might be reasonable, primarily driven by how full your battery is, trying to minimise imports (to save money) and grid flows in either direction (to save carbon and infrastructure costs), and assuming that you have local microgeneration such as solar PV on the roof: